alexgibbs606/UnitedFrontEvents/readme.md

 US defenders are to maintain control of FOB at Sokolov from sqarming RUS forces.
 They have 40 minutes to take the point.
 One-life US defends against an unrelenting RUS force at Sokolov, the US's last remaining FOB in the area.
 US will get the 8 minute staging phase to construct non-lethal emplacements (save .50 cal) to defend against the attack.

+## Modding and Contributions

+If you're interested in contributing, check out the [contributing page](docs/contributing.md).

+If you're interested in learning how to make simple additions to squad, I've left some detailed documentation of what I've learned in the [modding guide](docs/moddingGuide.md).